Family Policy and Services

 How can communities be more accommodating to individuals with disabilities and their families?
 Steven M. Eidelman’s research and interests include community based and inclusive support to people with intellectual disabilities and their families.
 Recent publications have examined the cost of caregiving for parents of children with developmental disabilities.

-How can the criminal justice system better protect women who have been violently abused by their intimate partners?
-Ruth Fleury-Steiner’s research focuses on improving the way that community agencies, particularly the criminal legal system, respond to domestic violence against women.
-Fleury-Steiner has numerous research teams that have conducted structured observations of protection order hearings in Delaware Family Court where women are seeking restraining orders; they have also interviewed survivors of domestic abuse about their experiences in court.
-Fleury-Steiner also volunteers extensively in crisis intervention and court support for survivors of domestic violence.
+How can the legal system better protect women who have been abused by their intimate partners?
+Ruth Fleury-Steiner’s research focuses on improving the way that community agencies, particularly the legal system, respond to gender-based.
+Fleury-Steiner and her research teams have conducted structured observations of protection order hearings in Delaware Family Court where women are seeking protection orders; they have also interviewed survivors of domestic abuse about their experiences in court.
+Fleury-Steiner also partners extensively with state and local advocacy programs to use research to enhance services.

 Infants and toddlers who are exposed to chronic stress may suffer lifelong consequences that contribute to mental health disorders, learning deficiencies and emotional instability.
 However, Jason Hustedt has found that the opposite is also true: that nurturing relationships can reverse damage caused by chronic stress.
 As co-director of the Starting at Home project, which is supported by a five-year, $2 million grant from the U.S. Department of Health and Human Services, Hustedt is researching how healthy, supportive relationships may be precisely what children need to overcome stress caused by poverty, abuse and/or neglect.